Mike-Honey/doi.org-10.1001-jamanetworkopen.2025.46822-COVID-19-mRNA-Vaccination-and-4-Year-All-Cause-Mortality/README.md

 ### Hazard ratios

-This page presents the Hazard ratios as kind of forest chart.
-The horizontal bars show the range of the 95% Confidence Intervals, while the dark dot on each bar shows the Median Hazard ratio for that ICD.
+This page presents the Hazard ratios as a horizontal box plot.
+The horizontal bars show the 95% Confidence Intervals (wider = less confidence), while the dark bars show the Median Hazard ratio.

 An interactive "slicer" control at the right of the page allows the user to restrict the rows of ICD-10 data shown, to focus on an area of interest.
 The user can also switch from Hazard ratio - Weighted to Crude.

+In the full version of Power BI or Power BI Desktop, the end user can sort these by any metrics.
+Unfortunately, that feature is suppressed in this "Publish to Web" scenario.

 [Link to interactive DataViz](https://app.powerbi.com/view?r=eyJrIjoiZDJmYWI3ZWEtYjJhNy00NzllLTgyNDQtOTlhZjMxZGZkNzlkIiwidCI6ImRjMWYwNGY1LWMxZTUtNDQyOS1hODEyLTU3OTNiZTQ1YmY5ZCIsImMiOjEwfQ%3D%3D&pageName=d2be287e02cc7ce944f0)